hhandika/segui/website/docs/cli-usage/remove.md

 # Sequence Removal

 Based on a list of IDs, you can remove sequences in a collection of alignments.
-This feature is the opposite of `segul extract` feature.
-It is faster than `segul extract` if you remove less than a half of the sequences.
+This feature is the opposite of the `segul extract` feature.
+Removing less than half of the sequences is faster than `segul extract`.

 ## Remove sequences based on a list of IDs